This series of fact sheets provides information for workers on a variety of topics.

 Post-traumatic stress disorder (PTSD)

 PTSD is a serious psychological injury that can have debilitating impacts.
-This fact sheet offers information about filing a PTSD claim and the presumptive coverage provided to first responders.
+This fact sheet offers information about filing a PTSD claim and the presumptive coverage provided to first responders, correctional officers and emergency dispatchers.

 Learn about workers' compensation coverage for students in college or university.